 - If you reach your junior year and it becomes mathematically unlikely or impossible for you to return to good standing, you will be withdrawn from the Program.

-Academic Integrity.
-All Honors students sign a statement that they have read, understood, and agree to abide by the University’s academic integrity policy.
-If we receive a report that you have violated the policy, we will withdraw you from Honors.
+Academic Integrity & Code of Student Conduct.
+All Honors students sign a statement that they have read, understood, and agree to abide by the University’s academic integrity policy and student code of conduct.
+If we receive a report that you have violated the academic integrity policy, we will withdraw you from Honors.
+If we receive a report that you have violated the student code of conduct, we will follow the process outlined here.

 Progress.
 Honors students are expected to make steady progress through the Honors requirements.
 While progress will vary among academic programs because of their very different course requirements, we will let you know if we are concerned about your lack of progress.
 Continued lack of progress in fulfilling Honors requirements may be cause for being withdrawn from the Program.

-Capstone.
-The normal deadline for submitting an Honors capstone proposal is in the fall of junior year.
-Students studying abroad or in other circumstances may receive an extension, but all Honors students must have an approved capstone proposal no later than the end of the junior year to ensure there is sufficient time to carry out a high quality project.
-Those without an approved capstone proposal will not be allowed to continue as seniors in Honors.
+Thesis.
+The normal deadline for submitting an Honors thesis proposal is in the fall of junior year.
+Students studying abroad or in other circumstances may receive an extension, but all Honors students must have an approved thesis proposal no later than the end of the junior year to ensure there is sufficient time to carry out a high quality project.
+Those without an approved proposal will not be allowed to continue as seniors in Honors.

 As many as 50% of Honors students study abroad at some point.
 If you are interested in going abroad, you should plan to make progress on your Honors and major requirements while abroad, so meet with an Honors Advisor when you begin to make your study-abroad plans.
 Study abroad actually counts toward the Honors “global awareness” requirement and, if you complete our process, it can count for an Honors course as well.
-Talk to Hanna Richardson well in advance of your trip to initiate that process.
+Email email@example.com well in advance of your trip to initiate that process.

 We are happy to evaluate descriptions or syllabi of your previous coursework for possible fulfillment of our presentation, collaboration, global awareness, and interdisciplinary requirements.
 As is the case at Syracuse, you must have received a grade of “B” or higher in order for the course to complete an Honors requirement.